Sarc7: Evaluating Sarcasm Detection and Generation with Seven Types and Emotion-Informed Techniques: Experiments

 \subsection{Evaluation}

 We evaluated classification by comparing model predictions to human-annotated labels across seven sarcasm types.
-For generation, GPT-4o produced 100 sarcastic statements per prompting method, each rated by a human for type accuracy.
+For generation, Claude 3.5 Sonnet produced 100 sarcastic statements per prompting method, each rated by a human for sarcasm type accuracy.